 Kenyan Court Hears Case of Mother Forcibly Disappeared During the ‘War on Terror’ Due to Mistaken Identity

-On 26 January 2021, the High Court of Kenya will hear the final oral arguments in the case of a small businesswoman and mother of three from the United Arab Emirates.
+Today, the High Court of Kenya heard the final oral arguments in the case of a small businesswoman and mother of three from the United Arab Emirates.
 She claims that after apparently being mistaken to be an Al-Qaeda operative, she was forcibly disappeared and then rendered to Somalia and Ethiopia in 2007, allegedly by Kenyan counter-terrorism forces.

 The case of Kamilya Mohammedi Tuweni shines light on the illegalities committed during the so-called ‘War on Terror’ by Kenya’s Anti-Terrorism Police Unit and other security forces who violated basic human rights in conjunction with the USA’s Central Intelligence Agency (CIA) during a massive crackdown on Somali ‘terrorist suspects’.

 Whilst on a business trip to Kenya in 2007 to explore the possibility of starting a tea and coffee business in Oman, Mrs Tuweni was arrested by armed men who identified themselves as members of the Kenyan Counter-Terrorism Force.
 After being apparently being mistaken for an Al-Qaeda operative, she was shuttled between Tanzania, Somalia and Ethiopia by her captors for two months and a half, during which time she endured beatings; was asked for bribes; was threatened with rape; narrowly escaped being sold for drugs; was held in a jail full of holes in a war zone in Somalia while airstrikes were coming closer; and was forced to sleep outside of a secret base unprotected from the freezing cold.